 Submit Your Intent to Apply

 As soon as you have an idea for a grant proposal, whether as a primary grantee or subrecipient, complete the Intent to Apply form as completely as possible, describing the project and budget.
-A general abstract of your projet idea with a rough budget is enough to get the process started.
+A general abstract of your project idea with a rough budget is enough to get the process started.
 All proposals must be approved by your dean or supervisor, in consultation with the Provost.
 The form will be automatically sent to the appropriate approvers for your proposal.

 Indirect costs—also referred to as Facilities and Administrative (F&A) costs— are costs not specifically identifiable for any one project or program, but are valid expenses of conducting research, instruction, and other sponsored activities.
 Examples include building use, equipment depreciation, operation and maintenance of college facilities, student services, and departmental administration, and administrative support offices.